Blue-Beaker/shapez-tickrate-changer/README.md

 It also unbinds tickrate from the framerate/FPS(Frames per Second) setting.
 It defaults to 20 TPS.
 This allows belts to transfer at 20/s with minimum lags.

+### Installation
+Simply copy tickrate-changer.js to your mods folder.

 ### Keybinds
 `[`: Tickrate -1
 `]`: Tickrate +1